 “People may fall out of repentance, but they don’t fall out of love.
 God tells us we can love our enemies.
 How?
-Because love doesn’t begin with or emanate from us —God is love.
+Because love doesn’t begin with or emanate from us; God is love.
 Even when we’re not feeling particularly friendly toward our spouse, we can still love them with the love that God gives.”

-After all that is brought out in this article, how I/we wish new and true love could be infused into your spouse’s heart for you.
+I/we wish new and true love could be infused into your spouse’s heart for you.
 We also wish love could develop instantly in your heart for your spouse!
 Unfortunately, learning to love again and anew, takes more than hopes and wishes.
 It takes intentionality to learn what God can and will teach to those who are willing to participate.

 Steve and I can’t do much more for you than what we offer in this article and on this web site.
 But what we can do is point you to the One who can renew your hope.
 We encourage you to believe that this is not the end of the world for you.
 The Lord can bind up your broken heart and bring healing.
 He can help in ways you may not be able to imagine.